 The two species live in central Africa, separated by a vast swathe of rainforest, and are both listed as Critically Endangered on the IUCN Red List.

-How many gorillas are left?
+Why are gorillas endangered and how many gorillas are left?

 The western lowland gorilla is the most numerous of the four subspecies, with population estimates often cited at 100,000-200,000.
 However, due to their dense, remote habitat, no one knows for sure how many exist.
 The least numerous is the cross river gorilla, which is confined to scattered areas of forest in Nigeria and Cameroon, and is thought to number no more than 300 individuals.